 1.2: Post this you need to add a phonebook that has the list of contacts.

-Note: You can add multiple phonebooks while creating the campign.
+Note: You can add multiple phonebooks while creating the campaign.

-1.3: Caller ID refers to the phone number that your contacts will see when you send messages.
+1.3: Numbers refers to the phone number that your contacts will see when you send messages.

 You have two options while setting up Caller ID, Automatically Rent a Number or Validated and previously rented number.